Breast Imaging Fellowship

 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-Application due date is September 15.
+We will be accepting applications from June 1, 2014 to August 20, 2014.
 The majority of the interviews will be conducted in October.

 The selection process involves an initial assessment of your CV, personal statement and letters of recommendation (see Application Materials, below).
 Selected applicants will be invited for interviews with the MGH Breast Imaging staff members and lunch with our current fellows.
 Applicants will also have the opportunity to get acquainted with our working environment and facilities.
 Currently we offer two fellowship positions.

 Foreign medical graduates are encouraged to apply for our fellowship.
 Please Note: to be considered for a fellowship position, you must have passed the entire USMLE (Steps 1, 2, 3, CSA and TOEFL) and be eligible for a Full Medical License at the Commonwealth of Massachusetts.
 Please visit theand for more detailed information.